moises-machado/minesweeper/README.md

 where the numbers in the field indicate the number of mines in the 8 field vicinity.

-It doesn't check for malformed input.
+It check for malformed input.
 Trying to code in a Perl6ish way.

 ## Usage